MatthiasWM/IotaSlicer/README.md

 # Iota <!--[ver-->v0.0.10a<!--]--> Voxel based Mesh Slicer for Color 3D Printing #

-## Status: compiling, running, first successful prints
+## Status: compiling and running on all three platforms, first successful prints ##

 ### Overview ###